codewithgarry/Google-Cloud-Challenge-Lab-Solutions-Latest/templates/README-Template.md

 ## ✅ Success Criteria

 Your lab is complete when:
-- [ ] Virtual machine instance is created and running
-- [ ] Persistent disk is attached and properly configured
-- [ ] Snapshot is created successfully
+- [ ] All tasks are marked as complete in the lab interface
-- [ ] Instance template and group are configured
+- [ ] All resources are properly configured
-- [ ] Firewall rules are properly set up
+- [ ] Validation commands return expected results
 - [ ] Progress score shows 100%

 ## 🔧 Troubleshooting